What to Expect Diving in Roatan, Honduras

 Most Roatan dive sites are well protected from ocean swells and currents.
 This is especially true to the East and South, which just happens to be where the Reef House Lodge is located.
 The water is clear, calm and warm, typically 78-82 degrees.

-Warm clear water makes Roatan well suited to novice divers, however, good buoyancy control is essential.
+Warm clear water makes Roatan dive resorts more appealing and well suited to novice divers, however, good buoyancy control is essential.
 It is easy to lose track of your depth, so it makes sense for less experienced divers to keep close to the fringe.

 Advanced divers will love exploring deeper parts of the wall, where abundant crevasses and overhangs provide cover for countless marine species.